 Students majoring in conducting, vocal performance, wind, string, and percussion instruments must be enrolled in a major ensemble, as assigned by School of Music faculty, during each semester in which they are registered for applied music.
 This requirement must be met even if the ensemble credit is not needed for degree requirements.

 The purpose of an Independent Study or Special Topics course is to allow concentration on a particular topic in music.
 Topics that significantly overlap courses offered by the School of Music or that seem to be an effort to circumvent curricular requirements will not be approved.
 A document which presents the results of the study will be required.
 A copy of this document must be placed in the student's permanent file upon completion of the study.
-A Proposal for Independent Study form must be completed by the student and submitted to the major professor, the Graduate Committee, and the Director of the School of Music for approval prior to the end of the semester preceding the one in which independent study is to be undertaken.
+A Proposal for Independent Study form must be completed by the student and submitted to the major professor with whom the independent study will be taken, the student's advisor, and the Director of Graduate Studies for approval prior to the end of the semester preceding the one in which independent study is to be undertaken.

 As a general policy, Independent Study and Special Topics courses will be approved only after the student has undertaken a significant amount of course work in the University of Tennessee School of Music.
 Students who register for an Independent Study or Special Topics course without prior approval will not be allowed to continue in the course.